Push sum with transmission failures: The invariance relation

 \subsection{Final values}

 In the previous subsection we have seen that the push-sum algorithm always reaches consensus.
 However, due to the random transmissions and failures this final value is a random variable.
 We set up the definitions to study the behavior of the final consensus value acquired from the push-sum algorithm with transmission failures.
-We introduce two versions to formulate this, first we define a random function $T$ as the \emph{push-sum function} which results in the final consensus value of a push-sum algorithm given the initial measurements of the agents.
-We will then define the \emph{push-sum coefficient} which captures how the push-sum algorithm mixes the initial values in a more general setting.
+We introduce two equivalent descriptions of the algorithm to formulate this, first we define a random function $T$ as the \emph{push-sum function} which results in the final consensus value of a push-sum algorithm given the initial measurements of the agents.
+We will then define the \emph{push-sum coefficient} which captures how the push-sum algorithm mixes the initial measurements.

-\begin{definition} For any real vector space $V$ and a probability space $\Omega$, we call a random function $T:V^n \rightarrow V$ a \emph{push-sum function} if it follows the distribution of the output of the algorithm below.
-We assume there is a probability space $\Omega$ and that the algorithm has access to the actual realization $\omega\in\Omega$ to determine the random variables encountered.